symbiotic-engineering/MDOcean/README.md

 **License**

 This project is released open-source under the MIT License.
 The validation folder contains code taken from NREL's BEMIO module, which is part of WEC-Sim.
-The license for this open source WEC-Sim code is included.
+The Apache 2.0 license for this open source WEC-Sim code is included.

 **File Structure**